 2. Take Screenshot (Whole Desktop + Auto Save) in Windows 11

-You can also use Windows + PrtScr key on your keyboard to capture the screen and same it automatically to the screenshot folder available under the Pictures folder.
+You can also use Windows + PrtScr key on your keyboard to capture the screen and save it automatically to the screenshot folder available under the Pictures folder.
 The process is simple:

-Open the website, app, and PC setting on your Windows 11 PC and then press Windows + PrtSc.
+Open the website, app, and PC settings on your Windows 11 PC, and then press Windows + PrtSc.

 The screen will blink and it’s done.
 The screenshot will be saved automatically into the Picture folder.
 You can access it here:

 In case, you’re using OneDrive to store images instead of the Pictures folder; then the screenshot will be saved to OneDrive > Pictures > Screenshots.